 "That's all in the past," Koivu said Wednesday.
 "I want to set new goals.Whatever happened, happened.
 Now I'm enjoying hockey and my life and there's no reason to look back."

-Koivu was drafted 21st overall in 1993 and has done comparatively well against that years draft class considering the injuries and the fact he remained in Finland until 1995.
+Koivu was drafted 21st overall in 1993 and has done comparatively well against that year's draft class considering the injuries and the fact he remained in Finland until 1995.
 Only two players chosen before Koivu have surpassed his point totals and both have appeared in an additional 200 games.
-Paul Kariya with 831 and Jason Arnott with 667, lead the group that included the highly touted Alexandre Daigle.
-Other norables taken that year include Todd Bertuzzi and Darcy Tucker, 151st by the Canadiens.
+Paul Kariya, with 831, and Jason Arnott, with 667, lead the group that included the highly-touted Alexandre Daigle.
+Other notables taken that year include Todd Bertuzzi and Montreal's selection at 151st, Darcy Tucker.

 That is despite off-season surgery to repair a detached retina in his left eye from being clipped under the visor by Justin Williams stick during a playoff game against Carolina last spring.
 Koivu was left with a blind spot and a small cataract that is to be removed after the season.
 He said it hasn't interfered with his performance.

 "It hasn't got better or worse, but now, when I lose the puck, I don't think about it," he said.
 "The cataract bothers me more than anything, but we can fix that after the season."

 Koivu hasn't missed a game this season, and has been injury-free for most of the three seasons since his bout with cancer, which he credits mostly to better training methods.

 He was leading the NHL in scoring in his sophomore season when he suffered his first major knee injury in December, 1996 and missed 32 games, ending the season with 56 points in 50 games.